 - No emailed entries are accepted.
 All entries must be submitted in hard copy.
 Please either:

 NC State Fiction Contest

 Department of English

 - Drop off entries in person at the Department of English, 221 Tompkins Hall (2211 Hillsborough Street, Raleigh, NC) by the postmark deadline.

 - The postmark deadline is Oct.
 15, 2019.

 Due to the volume of submissions, NC State’s Department of English cannot contact individual contestants or return entries.

-Winners will be announced at the 2018 NC State Fiction Contest Awards Ceremony, which will include a literary reading by Brando Skyhorse, at 7:30 p.m. on Wednesday, Nov.
-14, in the Piedmont Suite at Talley Student Union on the North Carolina State University campus.
+Winners will be recognized at the 2019 NC State Fiction Contest Awards Ceremony, which will include a literary reading by Stephanie Powell Watts, at 7:30 p.m. on Wednesday, Nov.
+20 in the Hunt Library Auditorium on the North Carolina State University campus.